josephmisiti/awesome-machine-learning/README.md

 * [Shapash](https://github.com/MAIF/shapash) : Shapash is a Python library that provides several types of visualization that display explicit labels that everyone can understand.
 * [Eurybia](https://github.com/MAIF/eurybia): Eurybia monitors data and model drift over time and securizes model deployment with data validation.
 * [Colossal-AI](https://github.com/hpcaitech/ColossalAI): An open-source deep learning system for large-scale model training and inference with high efficiency and low cost.
+* [Upgini](https://github.com/upgini/river): Free automated data & feature enrichment library for machine learning - automatically searches through thousands of ready-to-use features from public and community shared data sources and enriches your training dataset with only the accuracy improving features.

 <a name="python-data-analysis--data-visualization"></a>
 #### Data Analysis / Data Visualization